 “Don’t worry about the level of individual prominence you have achieved; worry about the individuals you have helped become better people.” – Clayton M. Christensen

 - Show them why they should believe – Educate and inform your new team members on your business.
 Show them how the company has gotten to where it is today.
 Share with them the core values and explain to them how and why the core values are important to you as a leader and to the business.
 Explicitly share with them how their role plays into the overall success of the company and demonstrate to them that you care about their success as much as you do your own.

 - Provide and train them on the tools they need to be successful – Everyone needs different tools to do their job well.
-Take the time to insure the tools you are providing your employees work, are reliable and allow them to get the job done.
+Take the time to ensure the tools you are providing your employees work, are reliable, and allow them to get the job done.
 Solicit feedback on a regular basis from your team members on the effectiveness of the tools.